open-voice-interoperability/website/site/content/join/_index.md

   privacy.
 intro:
   blurbs:
-    - image: /img/noun_work_created_by_sophia_bai_1923532.png
+    - image: /img/noun_voice_message_2757037-01.png
       text: >-
-        OVN will sponsor research that will explore, develop and assert standards and technologies of open voice.
+        Senior executives of members will enjoy access to other AI-voice leaders and innovators with consumer-facing industries, along with best practices.
-    - image: /img/noun_research_created_by_youmena_1628459-1-.png
+    - image: /img/noun_search_2801993-01.png
       text: >-
-        OVN members will enjoy first access to the Open Voice standards development and use case research by leading academic institutions and consultancies.
+        Members will enjoy first access to the Open Voice standards development and use case research by leading academic institutions and consultancies.
   heading: Why Join The Open Voice Network?
   description: >-
-    OVN members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
+    OVN will sponsor research that will explore, develop and assert standards and technologies of open voice.
+Members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
 main:
   heading: Value in Membership
   description: >-